-Some advantages of being an unincorporated association:
+There are advantages to being an unincorporated association.

-- you don't have to pay the costs associated with an incorporation
+- You don't have to pay the costs associated with an incorporation.

-- you don't have to comply with many of the legal or financial requirements of corporations or associations.
+- You don't have to comply with many of the legal or financial requirements of corporations or associations.

-Some disadvantages of being an unincorporated association:
+There are some disadvantages of being an unincorporated association.

 - Members are individually and personally responsible for any debts incurred in the name of the association.